Meet The Team

 Alyssa is a Licensed Social Worker, with a Masters degree from New York University and a Bachelors degree in Psychology from Rutgers University.

-Having provided individual therapy, group therapy, and parent support in various settings such as a partial hospitalization program, day treatments/therapeutic day schools, intensive outpatient programs and outpatient mental health, Alyssa is well adept at supporting parents and families as they manage with the different issues they encounter.
+Having provided individual therapy, group therapy, and parent support in various settings such as a partial hospitalization program, day treatments/therapeutic day schools, intensive outpatient programs and outpatient mental health, Alyssa is well adept at also supporting client’s parents and families as they manage with the different issues they encounter.

-She believes that treatment should be individualized and wants to provide a safe space to build the therapeutic relationship to empower and challenge clients to achieve their best and cope with difficulties.
+She believes that treatment should be individualized and wants to provide a safe comfortable space to build the therapeutic relationship to empower and challenge clients to achieve their best and cope with difficulties.

 Anginese Phillips, LCAT, R-DMT

 Anginese is a Licensed Creative Arts Therapist & Board Certified Dance/Movement Therapist of the American Dance Therapy Association (ADTA).
 She is a graduate of Pratt Institute with a Master’s of Science in Creative Arts Therapy.
 Anginese has facilitated group & individual sessions with adults & adolescents in various settings.